billwuqin/network-incident/draft-feng-nmop-network-incident-yang.md

 algorithms can be continuously optimized to improve the efficiency of fault diagnosis.

-This document defines the concepts, requirements, and architecture of incident management.
-The document also defines a YANG data model for incident lifecycle management, which improves troubleshooting efficiency, ensures network service quality, and improves network automation {{?RFC8969}}.
+This document defines a YANG data model for network incident lifecycle management, which improves troubleshooting efficiency, ensures network service quality, and improves network automation {{?RFC8969}}.

 # Conventions and Definitions